ChromaticFlint/cypress-pom-starter/README.md

 ## Contributing

 Contributions to this repository is encouraged and appreciated.
-If you would like to please create a fork of the repo and submit a PR, or submit and issue.
+If you would like to please create a fork of the repo and submit a PR, or submit an issue.
 Thank you.